ashsass/role-playing-game/challenges.md

     - Each dice should have the following HTML: <div class="dice">6</div>
     - For now, each dice will display 6
     - Swap out the diceRoll variable for diceHtml in the template
+7. Have the dice count reflect the array